nrcharles/solpy/docs/theory.rst

 ----------------

-The ground reflected component of irradiance is largely a function of albedo (𝜌) and incident angle.
+The ground reflected component of irradiance is largely a function of albedo (:math:`\rho`) and incident angle.
 It is well characterized by the function:

 .. math::
     I_{reflected} = \rho (I_{beam} + I_{diffuse})(\frac{1-\cos \Sigma}{2})